-In order to minimize future traffic noise impacts on currently undeveloped lands adjacent to Type I projects, Caltrans is required under 23CFR772.17 to provide information on noise to local officials within whose jurisdiction the highway project is located.
-This includes information on noisecompatible planning concepts and a best estimate of the future design-year noise levels at various distances from the edge of the nearest travel lane of the highway improvement where the future noise levels "approach" (i.e., are within 1 dB of) the applicable NAC for undeveloped lands or properties within the project limits.
-At a minimum, Caltrans will identify the distance to each exterior NAC listed in Table 1.
-This approach may be appropriate in situations where potential future land use types have not yet been identified.
+In order to minimize future traffic noise impacts on currently undeveloped lands adjacent to Type I projects, Caltrans is required under 23CFR772.17 to provide information on traffic noise levels to local officials within whose jurisdiction the highway project is located.
+This includes information on noise-compatible planning concepts and a best estimate of the future design-year noise levels on adjacent property at various distances from the edge of the nearest travel lane of the highway improvement where the future noise levels "approach" (i.e., are within 1 dB of) the applicable NAC for undeveloped lands or properties within the project limits.
+At a minimum, Caltrans will identify the distance to the Activity Category B, C, and E exterior NAC listed in Table 1.
+This information will be reported in the NSR and shared with local officials within whose jurisdiction the highway project is located.
+This information should be applied to the extent possible so that future development is done in a manner that would avoid traffic noise impacts.
+Caltrans is not required to consider noise abatement for lands that are not permitted before the date of public knowledge.
 Caltrans also is required to inform local officials regarding eligibility requirements for Type II projects identified in 23CFR772.15(b).

 Typically, local agencies place conditions on new subdivisions that require the developer to provide noise mitigation where noise exceeds or is predicted to exceed noise-compatibility standards adopted by the agency.
 Noise studies prepared for local agency projects often are evaluated in terms of 24-hour metrics such as the day-night level (L{dn}) or the community noise equivalent level (CNEL).
 For the purposes of complying with 23CFR772 and this Protocol, noise levels must be expressed in terms of worst-hour equivalent sound level ($L{eq}[h]$).
-This page intentionally left blank.